 And then quickly painted it before I started to vomit.
 I actually loved the look here.

 Keim mineral paints

 With so many projects for the show in a short amount of time (3 months) and without the proper help to get them done, I debated on whether we should do anything to the front.
 I knew it could really benefit from some sort of makeover because it would be more impactful for the show, but at what cost?!
+My sanity?!
 Ultimately I decided to paint it because I thought it would be the least amount of work for the maximum amount of output.

 Hahahhahaha!
 More about the “least amount of work” part soon.